department-of-veterans-affairs/vets-website/content/pages/pension/apply.md

 **Apply by mail**

-Apply by mail using Form 21P-527EZ (Application for Pension).
+Apply by mail using the Application for Pension (Form 21P-527EZ).
 [Download Form 21P-527EZ](https://www.vba.va.gov/pubs/forms/VBA-21P-527EZ-ARE.pdf).

 Mail the application to the Pension Management Center (PMC) for your state.
 [Find your PMC](/pension/pension-management-center/).